-The College of Arts and Humanities comprises three schools, five departments, and an interdisciplinary Ph.D. program and provides more than 120 degree programs and areas of study for UCF students.
+The College of Arts and Humanities comprises two schools, six departments, and an interdisciplinary Ph.D. program and provides more than 120 degree programs and areas of study for UCF students.
 Additionally, we are home to seven interdisciplinary areas of study and eight centers, institutes, and offices.

 The SPA houses music, theatre, and dance.
 Undergraduate and graduate level programs offer degrees in performance, arts education, design and technology, entertainment management, and general studies.
 The faculty and students in the school perform year-round on campus and in the community, including at the annual UCF Celebrates the Arts festival.